syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Ticklines.md

 Tick lines are the small lines which is drawn on the axis line representing the axis labels.
 Tick lines will be drawn outside of the axis by default.

-And also minor tick lines can be added to the axis by defining the [MinorTicksPerInterval]() property.
+Minor tick lines can be added to the axis by defining the [MinorTicksPerInterval]() property.
 This property will add the minor tick lines to every interval based on value.

 N> For category axis, minor tick lines are not applicable.
 Since it is rendered based on index positions.